Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    1. Generate the system configuration.

+      > **Notes:**
+      >
-      > **Note:** the provided command below is an **example only**.
+      > * The command below is an **example only**.
 Run `csi config init --help` to print a full list of parameters that must be set.
 These will vary
       >   significatnly depending on the system and site configuration.

-      > **Note:** Ensure that you select a reachable NTP pool/server passed in using the `--ntp-pools`/`--ntp-servers` flags, respectively.
+      > * Ensure that you specify a reachable NTP pool or server using the `--ntp-pools` or `--ntp-servers` flags, respectively.
 Adding an unreachable server can
       >   cause clock skew as `chrony` tries to continually reach out to a server it can never reach.

       ```bash
       pit# cd ${PITDATA}/prep && csi config init \